 Questions about Revelation?
 Why was it written?
 When was it written?
-Who is the villain in that book?
+Who is the villain?
 Please read or listen to our series of 25 lessons on the book of Revelation.

 What does the Bible say?
 He that believeth and is saved shall be baptized?
 Or he that believeth and is baptized shall be saved?
 (See Mark 16:16.)
 And what do you say?

 Questions about Baptism?
 Please read our special lesson on that vital topic, and read about God's Plan of Salvation.
 Please listen to these gospel sermons that explain why you need to be baptized for the remission of your sins: (1) The Salvation of Man by Eric Owens, (2) The Gospel of Naaman by Eric Hall, and (3) Baptism by N. B. Hardeman.
 There are only two verses in the Bible that tell you how to get "into Christ" -- Galatians 3:27 and Romans 6:3.
 What do they tell you about baptism?

 We just posted a devotional lesson on the cross of Christ and six lessons on First Corinthians on our new and improved audio page.
 Enjoy!

 We just posted a new audio lesson on Spiritual Focus.

 We just posted a new audio lesson: An Introduction to First Peter.